google-deepmind/mujoco/doc/programming.rst

 uitools
 ~~~~~~~

-`(uitools.h) <https://github.com/deepmind/mujoco/blob/main/sample/uitools.h>`_ `(uitools.c)
+`(uitools.h) <https://github.com/deepmind/mujoco/blob/main/simulate/uitools.h>`_ `(uitools.cc)
-<https://github.com/deepmind/mujoco/blob/main/sample/uitools.c>`_ This is not a stand-alone code sample, but rather a
+<https://github.com/deepmind/mujoco/blob/main/simulate/uitools.cc>`_ This is not a stand-alone code sample, but rather
-small utility used to hook up the new UI to GLFW.
-It is used in `simulate.cc
-<https://github.com/deepmind/mujoco/blob/main/sample/simulate.cc>`_ and can also be used in user projects that involve
+a small utility used to hook up the new UI to GLFW.
+It is used in :ref:`simulate.cc <saSimulate>` and can also be used
-the new UI.
-If GLFW is replaced with a different window library, this is the only file that would have to be changed in
+in user projects that involve the new UI.
+If GLFW is replaced with a different window library, this is the only file
-order to access the UI functionality.
+that would have to be changed in order to access the UI functionality.

 .. _Simulation: